Skip to main content

 What we cover

-The workshop covers the following topics in an engaging and practical way.
+The workshop covers the following topics in an engaging and practical way:

-• The principals of energy
+• the different laws of energy

-Energy and forces
+Energy and forces (examples)Environmental awareness and care

 Workshop duration and location

 This workshop takes approximately 1 hour and 15 minutes.
 Our facilitators do up to 3 workshops during the school day.
-If possible workshops should take place in a school hall where the facilitator can set up for the whole day.
+If possible, workshops should take place in a school hall where the facilitator can set up for the whole day.

-Requirements from the school / teachers
+Requirements from the school / teachers:

-1. Three workshops to be run in one day
+• Three workshops to be run in one day

-2. Maximum 30 pupils per workshop
+• Maximum 30 pupils per workshop

 Book a workshop